cacruz/sanelogging/README.md

 * `notice` is aliased to `info`, for those who forget that python doesn't have a notice level (i.e. me).

-* If you set the environment variable `LOG_TO_SYSLOG`, it will print out your log messages on paper and mail them to you.
+* If you set the environment variable `LOG_TO_SYSLOG` to something, it will print out your log messages on paper and mail them to you.

 * If stdout is a tty, log messages will be color-coded using the `colorlog` module.